 (12) The faculty member will be afforded an opportunity to present witnesses and other evidence relevant to his or her defense.

-(13) The faculty member and the dean will have the right to confront and cross-examine all witnesses.
+(13) The faculty member and the provost and dean of the faculty will have the right to confront and cross-examine all witnesses.

 (14) In considering charges of incompetence, the testimony will include that of qualified faculty members from the college or other institutions of higher education.